*2021 – working on giving this page a full update

-The hub of my setup is my good old Mac Pro 5,1 (with 32GB RAM, a combination of SSD and spinning drives, and a 28” ViewSonic monitor).
+The hub of my setup is my good old Mac Pro 5,1 (with 32GB RAM, a full house of 5 SSD drives, and a 43” Samsung monitor).
 I love the expandability, and it runs quiet and is able to handle any task I toss at it.
-This model just made the cut for Mojave, so I’m able to run the latest (2018) Mac OS (well, after I upgraded the video card to an inexpensive Metal-capable AMD).
+This model just made the cut for Mojave, so I’m able to run Mac OS 10.14.6 (well, after I upgraded the video card to an inexpensive Metal-capable Radeon).

-All audio gets routed through a new (2018) MOTU 828es interface/monitor controller.
+All audio gets routed through a MOTU 828es interface/monitor controller.
 Said monitors are Dynaudio BM5a, with headphone assists from Sennheiser HD600s and Audio-Technica ATH-M50s.

 I’m a guitar player first, and love to run my favorite Telecaster (or maybe the mood calls for a different guitar) through pedals into a Fender amp (though Scuffham S-Gear and Kuassa’s Caliburn and Matchlock amp sims see action as well).
-I really dig pedals, and have built pedalboards since the early ’80s — here are the latest two:
+I really dig pedals, and have built pedalboards since the early ’80s — here are my recent boards:

-I usually listen to music via Spotify and iTunes (not Apple Music).
-On the road I take my good old iPod Classic, which I upgraded with a 128GB SSD.
+I usually listen to music via Spotify, Bandcamp and Swinsian (my iTunes replacement).
+On the road I still take my old iPod Classic, which I upgraded with a 128GB SSD.